elotroalex/chiens/_texts/translation.md

 - {: .pr.i} Ah! you needed a naked son, a son betrayed and sold, a son covered in spit ... and you chose me ...
 Thanks!
 So you needed man's sweat, man's blood, man's moans ... man's despair and you asked us!
 Thanks ...
 - {: .pr.i} And when we were tired, broken, exhausted, crushed, our only julep and balm the sneer of the whip, the barking whip and the wild bite, and acid dripping on our flesh, brutalized with humiliation.
 Thanks, mom.
-- {: .pr.i} And they needed---didn't they?---those who sent you, they needed more than my defeat, more than my breasts breaking, more than my blood decomposing, they needed my acceptance ... they needed my yes, and then they sent you ... go away, stepmother ...
+- {: .pr.i} And they needed---didn't they?---those who sent you, they needed more than my defeat, more than my chest breaking, more than my blood decomposing, they needed my acceptance ... they needed my yes, and then they sent you ... go away, cruel mother ...
 I despise you, go away ... leave empty handed ... or rather, take this bag of words ... the words of Toussaint, the last perhaps, the last ... no doubt, and bring them to your filthy brood.
 - {: .i2} Oh, white men, my brothers
 - our twisted specters will come to haunt your banquets
-- {: .pr} dressed in rags, obscene, in the midst of your celebration, our scandalous faces,
+- {: .pr} null and obscene, we will place our scandalous faces in the midst of your celebration.
 - our shouts will disturb your victories
 - {: .pr} and in the nights of defeat, you will see us standing at your crossroads, Black, terrible, silent ... and you will be ashamed ... and you will be afraid ...

 *(The vision gradually disappears.)*